martingu11/endas/docs/index.rst

 ------------

 EnDAS is written in Python 3, using NumPy and SciPy.
 Therefore, if you cannot use either, EnDAS is unfortunately not for you.
-Some parts of EnDAS are implemented in Cython, these are however optional and pure Python/NumPy implementations also exist as a fall-back.
-For more information see the :doc:`Installation instructions page <installation>`.
+Apart from these, you will need a working C/C++ compiler for building some parts of EnDAS.
+See the :doc:`Installation instructions page <installation>` for more information.

 Installation
 ------------